 How to determine the size of your PDF document

-If you’re using Adobe Acrobat, checking the size of your PDF is simple.
+If you’re using the paid-for version of Adobe Acrobat, checking the size of your PDF is simple.
 Just click on File, then Properties.
 You’ll see lots of information about your document, including its size.

 Alternatively, you can navigate to the folder containing your document, right click on it, and click Properties.